How to remove a stuck choke from a shotgun barrel

 Clean choke tubes in a solvent – meths or petrol – and pay particular attention to the threads to ensure that any grit or other matter is not caught in them.
 The threads should be slightly greased before reinstallation.
 It is vital to ensure that the choke tube is always screwed fully home, otherwise your gun will be badly damaged when you fire it.

 There are a number of accessible working parts on a shotgun that need lubrication.

 Cleaning your kit at the end of the game season isn’t much fun, but to protect your gear it’s a…

 How to maintain screw-in choke tubes

-The screw-in choke tube is a very common option on most shotguns and it is important to maintain them properly.
-If you leave them in place for too long, you could well end up needing a gunsmith to extract them.
+Screw-in choke tubes are a very common option on most shotguns and it is important to maintain them properly.
+Leave them in place too long and you’ll have a problem like the readers above.

 Here’s our step-by-step guide.

 To avoid problems remember to remove shotgun choke from the barrels after each outing.